 Yes, we require that all cats are in carriers and dogs are restrained by a leash or slip lead with a collar or harness.

 Breakfast is served promptly at 7 am, and dinner at 5 pm.
 We also offer snacks upon your request.
 Throughout the day the dogs will receive treats, any allergies should be communicated during drop-off.
 If your pet is on a different schedule, we can accommodate but please provide this information during the behavior assessment.

 Yes, you sure can!
 There is an additional fee of $15 per hour and a reservation must be made.

 Yes, we can.
-Staff members are certified to administer injectable, oral, and topical medication for no additional fee.
+Staff members are certified to administer oral, and topical medication for no additional fee.
 Please bring all medication in the original container with medication name and dose instructions.
 We advise to bring more than what is needed for the stay in case of emergency situations.
 Staff members are required to document all medications and amounts that clients bring to the facility.
-We do not discard of any medication or syringes.

 If you would like your dog to participate in small group off-leash play, a behavior assessment is required.
 The purpose of this test is to ensure that your pet meets our guest requirements, to ensure that daycare is a good fit for your pet, and to determine any special needs of your pet.
 The goal is to ensure that each pet has a safe, positive experience during every visit, no matter how long they stay.

 Our temperament evaluation requires 2 hours, so plan to leave your pet here.
 We schedule a one-on-one meeting with the pet and pet parent about the dog’s history and health.
 After, that we do a snout to tail assessment, which is when a trained employee checks the pet from snout to tail for any sensitivities and evaluates the current status of health.
 This allows our employees to be aware of any sensitivities and to make their stay as comfortable as possible.
 Evaluating the current status of health allows us to know if there are any changes from their entry assessment and exit assessment.